lopezdsr/sql-query/index_management.md

 ### Notes

--	The metadata for a partitioned table is different from the metadata on the physical location (the location that was defined in the LOCATION clause of the CREATE TABLE query) because the table can possibly contain partitions that are not located under the physical location.
+-	The metadata for a partitioned table has to be different from the metadata on the physical location (the location that was defined in the LOCATION clause of the CREATE TABLE query) because the table can possibly contain partitions that are not located under the physical location.
+Therefore, depending on what data skipping metadata was generated for each case, using the table name can give different results than using the COS URI.
--	Data skipping on non-partitioned tables is supported by indexing the physical location directly.
-In this case, the location is not saved in the table parameters and the same index is used for the table and the physical location.

 ## Limitations